wragge/dfat-documents-web/_volumes/volume-1-1937-38/192-mr-t-elink-schuurman-netherlands-consul-general-in-sydney-to-lt-col-w-r-hodgson-secretary-of-department-of-external-affairs.md

 ---
+doc_date: '1938-04-22'
+doc_num: 192
+doc_order: 191
+naa_refs:
+- naa_barcode: 179190
+  naa_control_symbol: NETHE 48
+  naa_series: A981
+  reference: '[AA : A981, NEI 48]'
-title: "192 Mr T. Elink Schuurman, Netherlands Consul-General in Sydney, to Lt Col W. R. Hodgson, Secretary of Department of External Affairs"
+title: Mr T. Elink Schuurman, Netherlands Consul-General in Sydney, to Lt Col W. R.
-volume: "Volume 1: 1937-38"
-doc_id: 191
+  Hodgson, Secretary of Department of External Affairs
+vol_full_title: 'Volume 1: 1937–1938'
 vol_id: 1
-doc_date: 1938-04-22
+vol_title: 'Volume 1: 1937-38'
 ---

-# 192 Mr T. Elink Schuurman, Netherlands Consul-General in Sydney, to Lt Col W. R. Hodgson, Secretary of Department of External Affairs

-## Letter SYDNEY, 22 April 1938
+Letter SYDNEY, 22 April 1938

 You remember the articles in the 'Sydney Morning Herald' of 6th and 7th April 1938 regarding Anglo-Dutch defence co-operation.
 I telephoned to you and also had a talk since with Mathew [1] about them.